markothell/SITBlog/content/_index.md

 <img src="/images/01_homepage/social_venn.png" alt="social tech venn diagram" style="display:block; width:65%;" />

 Like twitter polls in that they are user generated, social/interactive and generate data about the group.
 They are like social experiments in that they generate novel environments, and are structured around a question, hypothesis or intention.
-They model open source development in that they are designed for reciprocal inquiry, share both data and code and evolve by writing knowledge into code.
+They model open source development in that they are designed for reciprocal inquiry, have open data and evolve by writing knowledge into code.

 I see the natural conclusion of this work being the creation of an open source social platform for the evolution of culture and communication.
 For now I have a single activity that I hope will demonstrate what I mean and yield some novel conversations.
 It allows groups of 2-50(??) to map their collective frames of reference relating to an idea.